yousefabuz17/CipherEngine/README.md

 ## Attributes

 - `ciphertuple` (NamedTuple): A NamedTuple containing details generated during the quick encryption process.
 It includes information such as the algorithm type, passkey, encrypted text, hash type, hash value, CPU power, original text, and salt value.
-- `text` (Any | None): The encrypted text to be decrypted.
-This parameter represents the ciphertext obtained from the encryption process.
-- `decipher_key` (Any | None): The decryption passphrase or key required to decrypt the encrypted text.
-It is crucial for the successful decryption of the provided ciphertext.
-- `hash_value` (Any | None): The hash value of the original data.
-This value is used for integrity checking during the decryption process.
-It ensures that the decrypted text matches the original data, providing data integrity verification.
 - `passkey_file`: str | Path: The path to the file containing the encryption details.
 - `overwrite_file`: bool | None: Flag indicating whether to overwrite the original file during decryption (default: False).
-- `verbose`: bool | None: Flag indicating whether to print verbose messages (default: False).

 ## Methods